aryuun1/SpatialBotFrontEnd/README.md

     Buys ARB on the cheaper DEX (e.g., Uniswap)

-    Sells ARB on the costlier DEX (e.g., SushiSwap)
+    Sells ARB on the costlier DEX (e.g., camelot)

     Profits from ETH difference (Δ price × amount)